vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

 # Code coverage
-Code coverage is testing determining how much code is being tested, with code coverage you can see how well your unit tests exercise your codebase.
+Code coverage helps determine how much code is being tested; with code coverage you can see how well your unit tests exercise your codebase.
 The library that we will use is **istanbul.js**

-We need a truffle project to use `solidity-coverage`, create a new project.
+We need a truffle project to use `solidity-coverage`, create a new project:
 ```
 truffle init
 ```
-After that we need to make **npm** package and install `solidity-coverage`.
-We can initialize new **npm** package with
+After that we need to make an **npm** package and install `solidity-coverage`.
+We can initialize a new **npm** package with:
 ```
 npm init -y
 ```
 The **-y** flag will skip questions like **What is the name of your package, version, github url etc. etc.**

-Now let's write contract and test it after that.
-The contract that we will use is `SimpleStorage` which we have used before.
+Now let's write a contract and test it after that.
+The contract that we will use is `SimpleStorage`, which we have used before.
 ```js
 pragma solidity ^0.4.24;